mapsme/osm_conflate/README.md

 This is a script for merging points from some third-party source with OpenStreetMap data.
 Please make sure the license allows that.
 After merging and uploading, the data can be updated.

+## Installation

+Clone this repository, and from inside it run `pip install -r requirements.txt`.

 ## Profiles

 Each source should have a profile.
 It is a python script with variables configuring names, tags and processing.
-See examples in the `profiles` directory.
+See heavily commented examples in the `profiles` directory.

 ## Usage